kiki101robo/AIRL_VIT-and-SAM2/README.md

 - Hybrid attention (full→class-attention transition)
 - Aggressive augmentation + clean fine-tuning

-...achieves **state-of-the-art accuracy while using fewer parameters than the teacher**, demonstrating that ViTs' representational capacity can overcome their lack of built-in visual priors when guided by proper training strategies.
+It achieves **state-of-the-art accuracy while using fewer parameters than the teacher**, demonstrating that ViTs' representational capacity can overcome their lack of built-in visual priors when guided by proper training strategies.

 ---